Staff Directory

 What I love about my role: As an athlete throughout my life I have always loved the team dynamics and the teaching of life skills through Athletics.
 Once I completed my professional running career, my goal was to use my life work to be a blessing to others by helping them become the best version of themselves in mind, body and spirit.

-Family: My husband and I have been blessed with four amazing children.
+Family: My husband Deraund and I have been blessed with four amazing children.
+Vaughn 8, Hunter 6, Sloane 2 and Emerson 8 months.

 What I love about LuHi: I love the energy of the LuHi community members and their intentionality of connecting during each interaction.
 Of what I have experienced thus far, you can feel the love and passion everyone here puts into their work, it’s felt throughout the entire campus.